LiMinggang/madedit-mod/README.txt

 Fix: Remove support for Win98
 Fix: Some illegal chars in file name(eg, 0xFFF0~0xFFFF) would cause wxWidgets crash
 Fix: a bug when move up #217
-Other improvements
+Fix: Crash if close the last file by double click page tab #218 Other improvements

 Mod v0.4.4